trek-view/basecamp/_posts/2020-09-18-playing-with-mapillary-api.md

 	&per_page=500
 ```

+Here I'm defining summer as the 6 months between the start of April (`2020-04-01`) and the last day of September (`2020-09-30`).

-Here's what the response might look like:
+And here's what the response might look like:

 ```
 {